DextApp/dext/docs/PLUGINS.md

 											 // The third element onwards are the arguments passed on by the plugin.
 ```

+#### open

+Opens a file in the desktop's default banner.

 #### openurl

 Opens the item in a new browser window.
-(Uses modifiers where necessary)
+(Uses modifiers where necessary).

 ### Examples